Kids talking back to you can be upsetting.

 7. Build A Strong Parent-Child Relationship

 When you treat your child as a rational human being instead of a subordinate, you build a close relationship.
-Your kid will see that you hear what they say.
-They will learn to trust you, listen to you better and stop talking back eventually.
+Your kid will feel heard.
+Eventually, they will learn to trust you, listen to you and stop talking back.

-When you don’t focus on giving consequences for talking back, but work on inspiring learning, you will have less fight, a more peaceful home, and a happier family.
+When you don’t focus on giving consequences for talking back, but work on inspiring them to learn, you will have less poor behavior, a more peaceful home, and a happier family.

 Final Thoughts on Kids Talking Back

 Parenting is hard and it is often exhausting.
-But using “because I said so” as an answer to every disagreement is a parenting shortcut that won’t do any good to your child.
+When parents are tired and upset, it is easy to forget that our own behavior affects how children react, too.
+Using “because I said so” as an answer to every disagreement is a parenting shortcut that won’t do any good to your child.